Petah69/Franky/Docs/Instructions/Installation.md

 It's possible to run this dashboard with multiple hosts and use git for it if you follow the process below.
 It's also working if you have a VIP address and then attach the hosts to the VIP address.

 1. In PSU admin on each host create an AppToken.
-If you set an experation date on the AppToken remember that date as it will stop working after that date and then the loadbalancing will also stop working.
+If you set an expiration date on the AppToken remember that date as it will stop working after that date and then the loadbalancing will also stop working.
     - https://docs.powershelluniversal.com/config/security/app-tokens
 2. In the dashboard.ps1 file you should change [bool]$ActivateLoadBalancing to $true
 3. Go in to the Component loadbalancing.psm1 file and change the host1 etc. and also add the AppToken for each host.